gilbertchen/duplicacy/GUIDE.md

 processes with exclusive locks can be read as usual.

-When the repository can have multiple storages (added by the *add* command), you can select the storage to back up to by specifying the storage name.
+When the repository can have multiple storages (added by the *add* command), you can select the storage to back up to by giving a storage name.

-You can specify patterns to include/exclude files by putthing them in a file named *.duplicacy/filters*.
+You can specify patterns to include/exclude files by putting them in a file named *.duplicacy/filters*.
 Please refer to the [Include/Exclude Patterns](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#includeexclude-patterns) section for how to specify the patterns.

 #### Restore
 ```